 Section 3: Mail-in Ballots

-The Executive Board may decide to elect any national or local positions by mail-in ballots, electronic mail ballots, or other online voting method, provided that reasonable steps are taken to insure that all members who desire to be nominated are given the opportunity.
+The Coordinating Committee may decide to elect any national or local positions by mail-in ballots, electronic mail ballots, or other online voting method, provided that reasonable steps are taken to insure that all members who desire to be nominated are given the opportunity.

-These Bylaws may at any time be amended by a 2/3 vote of the members present at a local meeting, provided that notice of the substance of the proposed amendment is stated in the notice of the meeting.
+These Bylaws may at any time be amended by a 2/3 vote at a local meeting, provided that notice of the substance of the proposed amendment is stated in the notice of the meeting.

 Section 1: Use Robert’s Rules of Order